-The 5-Year Plan noted that to repair a levee breach the average cost has been estimated to be approximately \$25 million.
-But the total cost truly depends on the accessibility, size and severity of the breach, the size of the island, volume of water to be pumped out, weather conditions, etc. The \$25 million figure assumes costs of \$5/yd3 of on-island replacement fill, \$15/yd3 of off-island fill, 6% per foot of engineering costs, and \$5/foot for rip rap.
-A summer levee breach occurred on Brannan-Andrus in 1972 (discussed above).
-The Jones Tract failure in 2004, the most recent levee failure, provides insight into determining what a levee breach could cost today.
-It has been publicized that this 500 foot breach cost approximately \$90 million for repair, recovery, and associated damage.
-However, many knowledgeable locals consider that figure inflated by as much as a factor of two.
+The 2012 5-Year Plan addressed levee repair costs due to failure.
+To repair a levee breach and pump out the island the average cost has been estimated to be approximately \$25 million.
+But the total truly depends on access, the size and severity of the breach, volume of water to be pumped out, weather conditions, etc. The \$25 million figure assumes costs for \$5/yd3 of on-island replacement fill, 15/yd3 of off-island fill, 6% per linear foot of engineering costs, and \$5/foot for rip rap.
+The Jones Tract failure in 2004 is the most recent levee failure to provide insight into determining what a levee breach could cost today.
+It has been publicized that the 500-foot levee breach cost approximately \$90 million for the repair, recovery, and associated damage.
+Many knowledgeable locals consider that figure inflated by as much as a factor of two.